-Although I tailor my teaching to each indiviudal, I like to combine a powerful, vinyasa, yang, strengthening, masculine practice with a nurturing, yin, restorative, feminine practice.
-This is often called Ha-Tha Flow Yoga: The Yoga of the Sun and the Moon.
+Although I tailor my teaching to each individual, I like to combine a powerful, vinyasa, yang, strengthening, masculine practice with a nurturing, yin, restorative, feminine practice.
+This is often called Ha-Tha Flow Yoga, literally The Yoga of the Sun and the Moon

 Yoga as a Way of Life: